-A graduate of Wesleyan University, and a second year student in the Masters in Urban Planning at Hunter college, Katelin Penner is currently an Assistant Analyst at the New York City office of Management and Budget.
+A graduate of Wesleyan University, and a second year student in the Master’s in Urban Planning program at Hunter College, Katelin Penner is currently an Assistant Analyst at the New York City Office of Management and Budget.
 Here, Penner is currently working on policy and financial analysis related to youth services and aging for the city’s budget.

 Dr. Joshua Ryan-Collins is an economist and has been working at University College London since 2017.
 His research focuses on macroeconomic policy, housing and land and sustainable finance.
 He is also a council member of the Progressive Economy Forum, a group of distinguished economists advocating for better macroeconomic policy in the UK.
 Prior to this, Josh worked at NEF as a Senior Economist and head of the Finance program.
 He was also one of the founders of the Brixton Pound local currency.
 Josh has a Ph.D. in finance and economics from the University of Southampton Business School, a MA in Industrial relations from Warwick University Business School and a BA in Sociology from Warwick.